Other Names for this Disease

 - Alopecia areata universalis

-It is a severe form of alopecia areata, which refers to hair loss of unknown cause characterized by round patches of complete baldness.
-Alopecia universalis is thought to be an autoimmune condition that occurs in some genetically-predisposed people.
-Hair loss occurs when a person's immune system mistakenly attacks the hair follicles.
-There are currently no treatments known to be effective for alopecia universalis, but sometimes hair regrowth occurs on it's own, even after many years.Alopecia universalis (AU) is a condition characterized by complete loss of hair on the scalp and body.
+alopecia areata, a condition that causes round patches of hair loss.
+Although the exact cause of AU is unknown, it is thought to be an autoimmune condition in which an affected person's immune system mistakenly attacks the hair follicles.
+Roughly 20% of affected people have a family member with alopecia, suggesting that genetic factors may contribute to the development of AU.
+There is currently no cure for AU, but sometimes hair regrowth occurs on it's own, even after many years.Alopecia universalis (AU) is a condition characterized by the complete loss of hair on the scalp and body.
+It is an advanced form of

 - Chantal Bolduc.
 Alopecia Areata.
 Medscape Reference.
 March 19, 2014; http://emedicine.medscape.com/article/1069931-overview.
 Accessed 8/26/2014.